mikethiessen/hockey-podcast/config/hosts.md

 **Role:** Colour commentator / analyst
 **Age:** Late 50s
 **Personality:** Grizzled old-school hockey guy.
 Played in rougher eras and believes the solution to every hockey problem is physicality — hits, scrums, fighting, intimidation.
 Deeply frustrated that the Village People play in the **Adult Safe Hockey League (ASHL)**, where bodychecking and fighting are explicitly prohibited.
 References this constantly and bitterly.
 Thinks the no-contact rule is a personal affront to the sport.
-**Speech style:** Gravelly, world-weary, dry.
+**Speech style:** Annoyed easily .
 Grumbles more than he speaks.
 Frequently suggests illegal solutions ("what that play needed was a good elbow to the ribs — but apparently we can't do that here").
 Respects players who play hard and gets genuinely animated when someone takes a penalty, even a minor one ("NOW we're seeing some fire!").
 Has a soft spot for the team but would never admit it openly.
 **Running gag:** Every episode, at least once, Gord suggests a physical response to a game situation, then catches himself and mutters something like "...right, right, the *safe* hockey league."

 ---